A reliable ecommerce website builder makes it easy to set up an online store, process…

 How to Get help with Customizations

-In case you are stuck, and you need support in making changes to your theme, then you can contact your theme’s developer for support.
+In case you are stuck and need support in making changes to your theme, then you can contact your theme’s developer for support.

 How To Edit Your Theme Settings

-Your themes can be edited to customize and modify your Shopify store to suit your needs and style, your stores content, layout, colors, and display can be altered.
+Your themes can be edited to customize and modify your Shopify store to suit your needs and style, and your store’s content, layout, colors, and display can be altered.

 Each of the available themes has its settings which are provided for it to allow you to change the outlook and style of your online store without the knowledge of coding.